apache/sling-site/src/main/jbake/content/documentation/bundles/resource-merger.md

 The resource super type is set to the merged value of the 'sling:resourceType' property - if it exists and its value is not the same as the resource type.

-In addition, the 'sling:resourceType' property in the returned value map is set to the resource type of the merged resource.
-Similar, the 'sling:resourceSuperType' property is set to the resource super type (if not null).
+However, the 'sling:resourceType' and 'sling:resourceSuperType' property in the returned value map might not reflect these values.
+These are purely set based on the merging of the properties of the merged resources.
+For example, if the last resource does not set the 'sling:resourceType' property, then Resource#getResourceType() will return a different value than the property.

 # Resource Pickers